 The prevalence of residential uses with strong access to Fresno's job market and a large proportion of persons commuting outside of the city for employment is reflected in the index scores between the 20th to 40th percentile in the majority of the city, with higher ranking scores in the higher income and highest resource western portions of the city.
 The central and northeastern portion of Reedley reflect the lowest job proximity percentiles, scoring below the 20th percentile.
-As shown in Figure 1L-2728, Percentage of Unit Capacity by Jobs Proximity Index Scores, 24.7 percent of the RHNA unit capacity is sited in areas with the highest jobs proximity index score on the western edge of the city, including 12.5 percent of lower-income and 40.8 percent of above moderate-income unit capacity, thus improving access to employment opportunities at the Manning Avenue commercial area and north towards Fresno.
-As the city is predominantly residential, siting of unit capacity at all income levels in the higher proximity areas will aid in improving access to employment opportunities both inside and outside of the city and will locate housing near more highly trafficked areas that are currently serviced by intra-city transit providers, providing close proximity to transit for occupants of these units.
+As shown in Figure 1L-28, Percentage of Unit Capacity by Jobs Proximity Index Scores, 24.1 percent of the RHNA unit capacity is sited in areas with the highest jobs proximity index score on the western edge of the city, including 38.2 percent of moderate-income and 37.2 percent of above moderate-income unit capacity, thus improving access to employment opportunities at the Manning Avenue commercial area and north towards Fresno.
+As the city is predominantly residential, siting of unit capacity in the higher proximity areas will aid in improving access to employment opportunities both inside and outside of the city and will locate housing near more highly trafficked areas that are currently serviced by intra-city transit providers, providing close proximity to transit for occupants of these units and potentially decreasing the city's cumulative level of vehicle miles traveled to access jobs and the associated environmental impacts of this travel.